Every marketer faces a big social media analysis dilemma: Social listening vs social monitoring.

 - Creating alerts to be notified about new messages, comments, and mentions

-- Measuring the effectiveness of online brand awareness campaigns
+- Measuring brand awareness campaigns

 What’s the Difference between Social Media Listening and Social Media Monitoring?